 Cyan + Magenta + Yellow

 For a more complicated combination, you can choose the combination of cyan, magenta, and yellow.
 This in turn forms an even darker shade of brown and gives it a hint of ash-like color.
 Adding yellow diverts it to the lighter shade of brown present in the third combination.
-It is one of the major colors which has its major applications on the canvass while painting as well.
+It is one of the major colors which has its major applications on the canvas while painting as well.

 Orange + Green

 Adding orange and green might also give you the common shade of brown.
 This shade is a common root for the other shades, add a little black and it might give dark brown, and adding a hint of white may turn it into a lighter shade of brown.
-This brown is the perfect balance between a primary and the secondary color, which results in another scintillating color.
+This brown is the perfect balance between a primary and a secondary color, which results in another scintillating color.